-The nine 60 Division teams will consist of two conferences.
-The East Conference will consist of Bud Light, Jets, Patriots and Pirates.
-The West Conference will consist of Blue Dragons, Cardinals, Dodgers, Grays and Huskies.
-Teams will play the teams within their conference 3 times each and the teams outside their conference 2 times each.
-To give the teams in the East Conference equal regular season games, there will be 2 games added to the regular season schedule.
-(Jets vs Pirates and Bud Light vs Patriots) Each team will be scheduled to play 20 regular season games.
-Upon completion of the regular season, the two conferences will play separate single elimination tournaments.
-The 2 remaining teams in each conference will play a 2 out of 3 championship.
-Tournament seeding will be determined by the final regular season standings.
+The twelve 60 Division teams will consist of two conferences.
+The East Conference will consist of the Bud Light, Cardinals, Dodgers, Jets, Patriots and Pirates.
+The West Conference will consist of the Black Sox, Blue Dragons, Boomers, Grays, Patriots 65 and Stars.

+Teams within the East Conference will play the teams within their conference 4 times each.
+Each team will play 20 regular season games.
+Upon completion of the regular season, the East conference will play a single elimination tournament until 2 teams remain.
+The 2 remining teams will play a 2 out of 3 championship.
+Seeds 1 and 2 will receive a 1st round bye.

+Teams within the West Conference will play the teams within their conference 4 times each.
+Each team will play 20 regular season games.
+Upon completion of the regular season, the West conference will play a single elimination tournament throughout.
+Seeds 1 and 2 will receive a 1st round bye.